JoaquinMX/docucraft-monorepo/readme.md

 This report outlines the technical architecture, deployment strategy, and cost analysis for the **DocuCraft** project, which is managed as a monorepo containing three distinct applications.

 The chosen solution leverages a modern, serverless architecture to deliver a high-performance, secure, and scalable user experience.
-By utilizing **Cloudflare** for hosting and serverless functions and **Firebase (Firestore)** as the backend, we achieve global low latency, maximize performance, and introduce advanced AI capabilities, all while maintaining a cost-effective operational footprint.
+By utilizing **Vercel** for hosting and serverless functions and **Firebase (Firestore)** as the backend, we achieve global low latency, maximize performance, and introduce advanced AI capabilities, all while maintaining a cost-effective operational footprint.

 **Key Highlights:**

-- **Global CDN:** Sub-second load times worldwide via Cloudflare's Edge Network.
+- **Global CDN:** Sub-second load times worldwide via Vercel's Edge Network.
 - **Serverless AI:** Advanced AI features implemented securely through Cloudflare Workers.
 - **Automated Deployments:** A robust CI/CD pipeline ensures rapid and reliable updates.
 - **Cost-Effective:** Annual operational costs are minimized by leveraging generous free tiers and pay-as-you-go pricing.